SalishSeaCast/SOG/docs/workflows.rst

    :envvar:`PYTHONPATH` environment variable, and make the Mercurial instance installed there your default.
 This ensures that the email notification and buildbot hooks will work properly when you push changes to any of the SOG repositories.
-If you use :command:`bash` as your shell use:
+If you use :program:`bash` as your shell use:

    .. code-block:: sh